ShoreShop/ShoreModel_Benchmark/README.md

 # ShoreShop 2.0: Advancements in Shoreline Change Prediction Models
 This repository is a testbed for shoreline modelling algorithms.
-It contains all benchmark datasets, input files, evaluation codes and evaluation results.
+It contains all benchmark datasets, input files, codes, and results.

 ## Background and Objectives
 ### Background